Personal Branding: Key to Future Employment

-- 71 percent of baby boomers cited verbal communication skills among the most important element in personal branding, compared with Gen X (70%), and Gen Y (67%).
+- 71% of baby boomers cited verbal communication skills among the most important elements in personal branding, compared with Gen X (70%), and Gen Y (67%).

-- 66 percent of Gen X were prepared to spend their own money on training to upgrade their skills, higher than for baby boomers (60%) and Gen Y (62%).
+- 66% of Gen X were prepared to spend their own money on training to upgrade their skills, higher than for baby boomers (60%) and Gen Y (62%).

-- 82 percent of Gen Y were “very optimistic” about their ability to keep pace with technological and other change in the workplace, higher than for Gen X (75%) and baby boomers (60%).
+- 82% of Gen Y were "very optimistic" about their ability to keep pace with technological and other change in the workplace, higher than for Gen X (75%) and baby boomers (60%).

-- 64 percent expected to have to change their career at some stage in the future, comprising Gen Y and Gen X (both 65%) and baby boomers (62%).
+- 64% expected to have to change their career at some stage in the future, comprising Gen Y and Gen X (both 65%) and baby boomers (62%).

-- 30 percent of respondents described themselves as “very active” in their use of social media for personal marketing, while 34 percent said they are “somewhat active.”
+- 30% of respondents described themselves as "very active" in their use of social media for personal marketing, while 34% said they are "somewhat active."